Equipment Currently For Sale

 A rant about polishing compound: Use genuine "optical grade" cerium oxide polishing powder with this if you want a "liquid" mirror polish.
 Other polishing compounds also work but never do as good a job.
 Personally I demand the best results and I can directly compare pieces I polished with cheaper compound years ago to ones done with genuine optical grade cerium, and the difference is very noticeable.
 Steer clear of anything described as "optical cerium" in the $15-$20/lb. range!
 It is either low grade ceruim oxide or worse yet titanium oxide being passed off as ceruim (as I was told by a wholesale supplier to the silicon chip industry, apparently a common tactic on Ebay and Amazon).
 It is suitable only for tumbling and flat lapping (and still doesn't do as good a job).
 I suggest "Super Cerium", it's what I use, and I trust no one except for the primary suppliers, there are resellers claiming theirs is super cerium but it's too cheap to be the real deal.
 Graves Lapidary sells it to the faceteing crowd for $55/lb. (who insist on a superb polish, as you might imagine), and I only use theirs (I called and they told me that it's genuine optical grade, and I believe them).
 The "real name" is "Universal Photonics 2 micron mesh Super CE-RITE", also known as "French Cerium", and costs a couple thousand $ for a 44 lb. bucket (really, no kidding).
 Therefore if you aren't paying around $50-$65 for a lb. then it isn't the genuine stuff (or they are losing a ton of money on it, which I doubt anyone would do).
 You can also get ripped off for over $100/lb so be careful and shop around.
 Because it is so effective, you need VERY little to polish a batch of pieces (don't paint the wheel white with it or you're just wasting it, and use way more water than polish).
 A tablespoon or two in 1/2 cup of water is a good place to start.
 A pound lasts me a couple years and I polish at least 400 pieces and cabochons every year.

 This is a rare bird by "Le Bourget", I can find virtually no information about them, except that they look like almost identical knockoffs of an older model Covington 10" lap, which has a small motor attached to the bottom of the pan.
 Maybe they were made in France :) The current Covington model which uses a different system but a very similar pan and base retails for about $330.
 This lap has one smooth aluminum pan, with a NEW Covington polishing pad, and the original bumper ring.
 It was in superb condition so I did virtually nothing to it other than replace the outdated (read: fire hazard) cord, and the worn out support pads.
-The pads were probably never available separately, so I adhered to the original design which used custom high-density felt pad inserts on delrin plastic supports.
-I replaced these and I'll give you more replacement pads in case they wear down.
+The pads were probably never available separately, so I adhered to the original design which used custom made high-density felt pad inserts on delrin plastic supports.
 The flat pan is best suited for the fine grit stage (500 or 600 grit silicon carbide (or 550F which is cheaper but basically the same thing)).
 You can use the meduim stage 120/220 or 240 grit but it probably won't be as effective as with a grooved pan.
 Apparently this brand never had a grooved pan (I can't find any trace of one), so I don't know whether or not it was intended for the coarse (60/90 or 90 grit), or medium grit stages.
-People do use smooth pans for these however.
+Many people do use smooth pans for these however.
 Anyway don't buy it by the pound, you can get it much cheaper in bulk (Kingsley North has decent prices).

 TO EMAIL ME: Type the email address above into your email program.
 The last character is the number one, not an I. Please note: My email address has changed as of Jan 2010 to once again evade the spammers.
 The old email address was inactivated soon thereafter so don't use it anymore as I will NOT get your email!